-Accounting procedures between years not strictly comparable.
-Source: U.S. Department of Commerce, Survey of Current Business, various issues and social basis of cheap migrant labor in the South African economy?
+Table I, based on official South African government-statistics, shows the extreme disparity between wages of blacks and whites in South Africa.
+What, then, is the economic and social basis of cheap migrant labor in the South African economy?
 In part, it is the administrative control of wage levels, which results in a totally different and lower wage structure for blacks.
 In part, it is the pressure on the migrant worker: he or she has limited time to find a job and if fired may never secure gainful employment in the cities again.
 In part, it is legislation that up until recently forbade unionization among blacks.
 But all of this interacts with, and is directly linked to, the specific framework of the production and reproduction of labor power.
 The migrant laborer in South Africa has access to means of subsistence outside the capitalist sector.
 More specifically, the indigenous system of peasant production has been transformed into a cheap reservoir of labor reproduction.

-The extended family in the reserves-by caring for the very young and very old, the sick, and the laborer during times of rest, by providing education (for which Africans must pay) to the young relieves the capitalist sector and the state of some of the expense of carrying out and paying for these functions.
-Thus the relationship between wages and the cost relationship between wages and the cost of production and reproduction of labor power changes: the worker can be paid below the value of labor power.
-At the same time, the reserves furnish capital with an optimal selection of workers to replenish a brutally driven and rapidly exhausted labor force (labor turnover has been quite high in South African industry, and the life expectancy for black men is 55 years).
+The extended family in the reserves by caring for the very young and very old, the sick, and the laborer during times of rest, by providing education (for which Africans must pay) to the young relieves the capitalist sector and the state of some of the expense of carrying out and paying for these functions.
+Thus the relationship between wages and the cost of production and reproduction of labor power changes: the worker can be paid below the value of labor power.
+At the same time, the reserves furnish capital with an optimal selection of workers to replenish a brutally driven and rapidly exhausted labor force (labor turnover has been quite high in South African in-

+dustry, and the life expectancy for black men is 55 years).
 The household and subsistence labor of women on the reserves is an important pillar of this subsidy to capital.